mk868/lib-jgpio/README.md

 ### GPIO permissions

-Give the user GPIO permissions, before this stage, check if your user doesn't already have permissions granted using command:
+Before granting the user GPIO permissions, check if the user already has the necessary permissions by using the following command:

 ```shell
 gpioinfo
 ```

-If the command does not display an error message, it means you already have permissions.
+If the command does not display any error message, it means you already have the required permissions.

 #### Raspberry PI

-Raspberry already has an environment set up for GPIO user interaction, all you need is to add your user to the `gpio` group:
+The Raspberry Pi already has an environment set up for GPIO user interactions.
+All you need to do is add your user to the `gpio` group:

 ```shell
 usermod -a -G gpio <username>